 3. Provide some incentive or make it a game!

 Incentives can be used as one tool in how to raise responsible kids.
-We don’t give our kids an allowance, and although the majority of their chores have to be done simply because we are all part of a team, some of them come with incentives.
+We don’t give our kids an allowance, and although the majority of their chores have to be done simply because we are all part of a team, some of them come with incentives for chores and rewards for good grades.

 Here are two ideas for incentives that we have used and that have been successful: